 The NIHR covers 100% of the costs for SME and NHS bodies including other providers of NHS services in England.
 Higher Education Institutions (HEIs) should determine the Full Economic Cost (FEC) of their research using the Transparent Approach to Costing (TRAC) methodology - up to 80% of FEC will be paid.
 There are no set rules on the split between collaborators, however, the contracted organisation will receive funding payments and will be required to distribute the funds to co-applicants/contractors, where applicable, as will have to be set out in the collaboration agreement.

 Section 4: Key Dates

 The key dates for i4i Connect are shown below:

 |Stage 1 (Expression of Interest) Deadline||27 April 2022|

 |Deadline for Submission of Business Plan and Video Pitch||08 June 2022|

 Section 5: Contact Details and Further Information

 We wish to ensure that potential applicants fully understand what is needed in their applications before they submit them.
 We encourage discussion of proposals prior to the deadline, although we cannot advise on the specific content of an application.
-Enquiries may be made by email to email@example.com.
+Enquiries may be made by email to firstname.lastname@example.org.
 Alternatively, the i4i Secretariat can be contacted on +44 (0)20 8843 8080.
-A team member will respond to your query within 72 hours.
+We aim to respond to your query within 72 hours.